emcrisostomo/fswatch/README.md

     currently throws an exception if a queue overflow occurs.
 Future versions will handle the overflow by emitting proper notifications.

+  * The **fanotify** monitor, available on Linux since kernel 2.6.37, reports only events triggered through the filesystem API, so it does not catch remote events on network filesystems.
+It also does not report accesses or modifications that occur through `mmap(2)`, `msync(2)`, or `munmap(2)`.
+    Directory events are generated only when the directory itself is opened, read, and closed, so adding, removing, or changing children does not create events for the monitored directory itself.
+Fanotify monitoring of directories is not recursive: subdirectories require additional marks, and using `FAN_CREATE` to detect them is racy because events may be lost before the new mark is added.
+Monitoring mounts or entire filesystems avoids this race.
+The event queue can also overflow, in which case events are lost.

   * The **Windows** monitor can only establish a watch _directories_, not files.
     To watch a file, its parent directory must be watched in order to receive change events for all the directory's children, _recursively_ at any depth.